 The Art Department is extraordinary.
 Walking into the building is quite literally like walking into a professional gallery.
 I had a quick chat with the Head of Art, Mr Honey, and he talked a lot about encouraging the students — particularly in the Senior School — to discover and then explore their own preferred medium, rather than expecting them all to work on versions of the same thing.
 The artwork on the stairs as you head up was quite literally stunning — and in an astonishing range of styles and media, yet all produced within the same class.
 Two Upper Sixth students exhibited in the Royal Academy student show this year — they’re that good – and are constantly encouraged to develop their talent.
 In a more junior art class, the teacher had a work-in-progress of her own in the corner — modelling the process for the students by it simply being part of the classroom.
 I was properly impressed with their Art teaching and the atmosphere it creates.

-There’s a lot of extra support and training for pupils with talents in particular sports too, and they were cheering on senior student Elinah Philip earlier this year as she competed in swimming at the Rio Olympics.
+There’s a lot of extra support and training for pupils with talents in particular sports too, and they were cheering on senior school pupil Elinah Philip last year as she competed in swimming at the Rio Olympics.
 The Rugby 1st XV have been training with Saracens and have been represented in their U18/U17 teams, and the netball teams benefit from being taught by an England player.